European Union: The CSDDD obligation on climate change: A game changer for multinational companies

 • Consider your existing climate neutrality plan to determine potential gaps: The first preparatory step will of course be to determine how your company's current Climate Transition Plan (if any) overlaps with the requirements of the CSDDD.

 • Align strategic planning and communication: Businesses should ensure robust communication and coordination among functions and departments in charge of collecting data, ensuring compliance and communicating externally (especially on climate-related matters).
-Indeed, it is of the essence that all public claims, announcements and reporting are aligned and consistent (or at least are not contradictory) in order to reduce the risk of misunderstanding or misinterpretation of the information.
+Indeed, it is of the essence that all public claims, announcements and reporting are aligned and consistent (or at least are not contradictory) in order to reduce the risk of misunderstanding or misinterpreting the information.
 This alignment is crucial to meet the growing demand for transparency and clarity from stakeholders, including NGOs and regulators.
 All climate-related initiatives (e.g., CSRD, CBAM) could be envisioned as a puzzle, where each piece must be meticulously connected to create a clear overall picture.
-Businesses should align their commitments, strategies, and actions to achieve effective and useful policies also on climate change.
+Businesses should align their commitments, strategies and actions to achieve effective and useful policies on climate change.

 Copyright © 2024 Baker & McKenzie.
 All rights reserved.
 Ownership: This documentation and content (Content) is a proprietary resource owned exclusively by Baker McKenzie (meaning Baker & McKenzie International and its member firms).
 The Content is protected under international copyright conventions.
 Use of this Content does not of itself create a contractual relationship, nor any attorney/client relationship, between Baker McKenzie and any person.
 Non-reliance and exclusion: All Content is for informational purposes only and may not reflect the most current legal and regulatory developments.
 All summaries of the laws, regulations and practice are subject to change.
 The Content is not offered as legal or professional advice for any specific matter.
 It is not intended to be a substitute for reference to (and compliance with) the detailed provisions of applicable laws, rules, regulations or forms.
 Legal advice should always be sought before taking any action or refraining from taking any action based on any Content.
 Baker McKenzie and the editors and the contributing authors do not guarantee the accuracy of the Content and expressly disclaim any and all liability to any person in respect of the consequences of anything done or permitted to be done or omitted to be done wholly or partly in reliance upon the whole or any part of the Content.
 The Content may contain links to external websites and external websites may link to the Content.
 Baker McKenzie is not responsible for the content or operation of any such external sites and disclaims all liability, howsoever occurring, in respect of the content or operation of any such external websites.
 Attorney Advertising: This Content may qualify as “Attorney Advertising” requiring notice in some jurisdictions.
 To the extent that this Content may qualify as Attorney Advertising, PRIOR RESULTS DO NOT GUARANTEE A SIMILAR OUTCOME.
 Reproduction: Reproduction of reasonable portions of the Content is permitted provided that (i) such reproductions are made available free of charge and for non-commercial purposes, (ii) such reproductions are properly attributed to Baker McKenzie, (iii) the portion of the Content being reproduced is not altered or made available in a manner that modifies the Content or presents the Content being reproduced in a false light and (iv) notice is made to the disclaimers included on the Content.
 The permission to re-copy does not allow for incorporation of any substantial portion of the Content in any work or publication, whether in hard copy, electronic or any other form or for commercial purposes.